mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/addons/helmv2-to-v3-migration/index.md

 ## Upgrading Prometheus

-If you have the prometheus and prometheusadapter addons enabled and are upgrading those, you will need to take additional steps to ensure they deploy successfully.
-You will need to delete the addons and then upgrade and deploy them.
+If you have the prometheus and prometheusadapter addons enabled and are upgrading those, you need to take additional steps to ensure they deploy successfully.
+You must delete the addons and then upgrade and deploy them.

 Before you begin the upgrade, you can run this command to get delete them: